HoorayLee/open-academy-2015/README.md

 The Open Academy program participants' repository for learning using git&Gihub as well as sharing useful documents, links and tutorials.

+Generously to share what you think useful and accumulate the green squares in your contributions calendar.

 ### Announcement

 ### Teams